 Both criminal fines and restitution require the defendant to pay money as punishment for a crime, but they differ in one key way.
 While fines are paid to the government, restitution is paid to the victims of a crime for the injuries they suffered as a result of that crime.
 For example, if a graffiti artist spray painted a public bench, he may be fined for vandalism.
 On the other hand, if the graffiti artist spray painted a house, he may be ordered to pay restitution to the homeowners in addition to any fines.

 When compared to prison, a sentence involving a fine and probation may seem like a walk in the park.
 While there are no guarantees in any case, an experienced criminal defense attorney can help you make the case for a lighter sentence.
-To learn more about your options and to obtain a free review of your case, reach out to a defense attorney in your area today.
+To learn more about your options, reach out to a criminal defense attorney in your area today.